danilocgsilva/aws-costs-cli/README.md

 **BUT CAUTION**: Several api calls to AWS may be done at once with the parameter `--spread-services`.
 At the time of this writting, AWS charges US$ 0.01 for each api call.
 So use this parameter with moderation, or you will ended up with unexpected charge rise.

 **ANOTHER WARNING**: Still this way not all services that consumes money are considered.
 Run this command without `--spread-services` and probably you still see some difference.
 The consumption sum may still be underestimated compared to the output that considers all costs from a period.

+## Storage and cache

+The script search for a environment variable called `SQLITECONNECTIONSTRING`, which will be the path for a sqlite file.
+If no string are found, the fetched data won`t be cached and no further research over the data is possible.
+Remember that asking for costs in AWS is relativelly expesive.
+So consecutives calls with same parameters is better with cache to save some resource.
+Furthermore, the storaged data can be latter be retrieved, analysed and receve further processing.

+The environment also can have `MONGOCONNECTIONSTRING`, in caso you want to transfer all data stored on sqlite to a mongodb to a better visualization.